 Places to look for scholarships

-• Businesses-Sometimes businesses offer scholarships to employees and children of employees.
+• Businesses: Some businesses offer scholarships to employees and children of employees.

 • It is most effective to apply for scholarships that have specific criteria that you meet.
 The more focused your search, and the more specific the scholarship, the greater your chance of success.

 • Do not use any scholarship service that charges a fee.
 Not all of these organizations are legitimate, and those that are legitimate provide a service that you could do yourself for free.

 • It is up to you to be assertive in searching for, applying for, and following up with scholarship programs.
 Be persistent.
 Most students will find their efforts are well worth it.